 The best choice is Sichuan pepper powder, which is available at an Asian grocery store.
 Can’t get your hands on it?
 Don’t let that stop you from trying this Chinese chili oil.

-Add-ins: Cloves, green and black cardamom bring lovely additional layers of heat to the oil.
-You can even stir in soy but do it after the oil has cooled.
+Spices like cloves, green, and black cardamom bring lovely additional layers of heat to the oil.
+You can even stir in soy sauce but do it after the oil has cooled.
 Although I will say this, chili oil really doesn’t need anything extra.

-I prefer peanut oil for everything that’s why far too soon, my bottles are empty.
+I prefer peanut oil for making this oil.
 Apart from it, any neutral oil, like sunflower or canola, makes a fantastic choice.

 There are so many possibilities with chili oil that I promise it’ll become a permanent fixture on your dining table.
 It elevates any dish from meh to wow in seconds.